rodrigueslara/8-week-sql-challenge/Case Study #1 - Danny's Diner/Questions and Solutions.md

 # Danny's Diner :stew: - Questions and Solutions

+Information regarding this study can be found [here](https://github.com/rodrigueslara/8-week-sql-challenge/blob/main/Case%20Study%20%231%20-%20Danny's%20Diner/README.md).

+## Case Study Questions:

+1. What is the total amount each customer spent at the restaurant?
+2. How many days has each customer visited the restaurant?
+3. What was the first item from the menu purchased by each customer?
+4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+5. Which item was the most popular for each customer?
+6. Which item was purchased first by the customer after they became a member?
+7. Which item was purchased just before the customer became a member?
+8. What is the total items and amount spent for each member before they became a member?
+9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

 ---

 ## 1. What is the total amount each customer spent at the restaurant?